binarykitchen/videomail-client/README.md

 Best is to study `/examples/contact_form_json.html` which demonstrates how easy it is to integrate the videomail client into your own contact form.

+Beware that all *must run over HTTPs*.
+Google Chrome and soon other browsers won't allow the use of `getUserMedia()` on insecure origins.

 ## Dead simple example (just record and replay)

 ```html